(Last updated on April 5th, 2022)

 First, I will go over the quick way to import a font into Photoshop.
 After, I will go in-depth about the extensive library of fonts that Adobe offers and its tools to help you find the perfect font for your project.

-If you want to read our review of Photoshop, go here.
-If you planning to buy Photoshop, see our in-depth guide on Photoshop pricing to find out which subscription plan is right for you.
 If you want to see how Photoshop stacks up against GIMP, see our in-depth Photoshop vs. GIMP comparison.

 Adding Fonts to Photoshop